emeb/up5k_basic/README.md

 # up5k_basic
 A small 6502 system with MS BASIC in ROM.
-This system includes 32kB SRAM (using one of the four available SPRAM cores), 8 bits input, 8 bits output, a 115200bps serial I/O port and 12kB of ROM that's split into 4kB for startup and I/O support and 8kB which is a copy of the Ohio Scientific C1P 8k Microsoft BASIC.
+This system includes the following features:

+* 32kB SRAM (using one of the four available SPRAM cores)
+* 8 bits input, 8 bits output
+* 115200bps serial I/O port
+* NTSC composite video with 1kB video RAM and 2kB character ROM
+* 2kB ROM for startup and I/O support
+* 8kB ROM for Ohio Scientific C1P Microsoft BASIC
+* 2kB ROM for the video character generator

 ## prerequisites
 To build this you will need the following FPGA tools